Luminosity-azur/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yitao Li is a member of the radio wave propagation and access technology team of the mobile communication Key Laboratory of Chongqing University of Posts and telecommunications.
+He participated in channel sounding and data processing of indoor millimeter-wave communication, which was funded by European Council H2020 and National Key R&D Project of China.
+In recent days, his research is being carried out on the algorithms related to the location of WSN nodes in the Internet of things.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+In addition, he served as the student representative for CQUPT and Brunel, providing advice on teaching activities.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.